Yachting and Boating Glossary of Terms

 Anti-fouling paint.
 A special paint applied to a boat's hull to prevent marine growth.

 APA.
 Advance Provisioning Allowance.
-The APA is monies paid to a bank account for the Captain of the yacht to provision on the charterer’s behalf.
+The APA is money paid to a bank account for the Captain of the yacht to provision on the charterer’s behalf.
 Key provisioning is fuel, food, drinks, and port fees.
 The Captain is obligated to keep all receipts and balance the account for the charterer.
 At the end of the charter, the Captain provides a full account of expenditures, and any amounts not used will be refunded.

 Apparent wind.
 The direction and speed of the wind as felt in a moving boat - the way it 'appears”.